Learning Visual Representations via Language-Guided Sampling: Abstract

 \section{Abstract}

 Although an object may appear in numerous contexts, we often describe it in a limited number of ways.
-This happens because language abstracts away visual variation to represent and communicate concepts.
-Building on this intuition, we propose an alternative approach to visual learning: using language similarity to sample semantically similar image pairs for contrastive learning.
-Our approach deviates from image-based contrastive learning by using language to sample pairs instead of hand-crafted augmentations or learned clusters.
-Our approach also deviates from image-text contrastive learning by relying on pre-trained language models to guide the learning rather than minimize a cross-modal similarity.
-Through a series of experiments, we show that language-guided learning can learn better features than both image-image and image-text representation learning approaches.
+Language allows us to abstract away visual variation to represent and communicate concepts.
+Building on this intuition, we propose an alternative approach to visual representation learning: using language similarity to sample semantically similar image pairs for contrastive learning.
+Our approach diverges from image-based contrastive learning by sampling view pairs using language similarity instead of hand-crafted augmentations or learned clusters.
+Our approach also differs from image-text contrastive learning by relying on pre-trained language models to guide the learning rather than directly minimizing a cross-modal loss.
+Through a series of experiments, we show that language-guided learning yields better features than image-based and image-text representation learning approaches.